tessgi/TessGiWebsite/content/pages/data-analysis/tutorials/TESS-CosmicRayPrimer.rst

 -  **Extremely fast, asymmetric, astrophysical variability (on time-scales of 20-seconds or less) may be adversly effected.** The CRM might, for example, remove extremely short term stellar flares.
--  **The noise distributions of the data are effected.** Because cosmic rays do not occur in every 20-second coadd, the CRM will alter the pixel time-series of the true target flux.
+-  **The noise distributions of the data are affected.** Because cosmic rays do not occur in every 20-second coadd, the CRM will alter the pixel time-series of the true target flux.
 This can impact the noise distribution and properties of the target.